Well-told stories in echo of God’s creative nature

 Santa Clarita, CA 91321

-Tricia began directing high school theatre in 2004 before reviving the theatre arts program at Master’s in 2008.
-She has since directed and produced more than twenty full length plays and musicals, performed in over a dozen roles on stage, and continues to act whenever possible in various mediums.
+Tricia was brought on to revive and build the theatre arts program at Master’s in 2008.
+She has directed and produced more than twenty full length plays and musicals, performed in over a dozen roles on stage, and continues to act whenever possible in various mediums.
 Tricia received her M.A. and B.A. degrees from The Master’s College in biblical counseling and is an ACBC certified counselor.
 While at TMC she minored in music, studied voice, and was extensively involved in musical theatre.
 Through her lifelong experience in the arts, theological training in understanding human nature, and a commitment to the sufficiency and authority of Scripture, the Lord has given her a passion to pursue good storytelling and develop a biblical worldview of the performing arts.
 Helping students learn and own this philosophy is life giving.
-Tricia and her husband, Dave, met here as students, and count it a joy to have served together in student ministry since 2002.
+Tricia and her husband, Dave, met here as students, and count it a joy to have served together in ministry since 2002.